So you're ready to book... Let's go through a few things to make sure you're all prepared for your new brows!

 What to avoid long term:

-If you use any retinols, acids or chemicals, have them avoid your brows.
+If you use any retinols, acids or chemicals, avoid putting them on your brows.
 These chemicals will cause your brows to fade quicker!
 Wearing sunscreen on your brows is also essential as the sun can cause pigment to fade and become ashier in color.